stiles/english-football-leagues/README.md

 **Season results**
 - Current table (live): `fetch_league_one_table.py`
     - *Automated with Github Actions workflow*
-    - *Runs twice daily to capture any mid-week fixtures*
+    - *Runs daily for continuity with EPL workflow, which has mid-week fixtures*

 ## Outputs